RHInception/re-docs/writing_workers.rst

 Our ``process`` method has a lot of arguments, this can appear overwhelming.
 Which do we need to care about?

-Here are some common setup actions we might do with these properties.
+To get us started, here are some common setup actions we might take with these properties.

 .. code-block:: python
    :linenos: